eBay Selling Limits UK: Where to Check Yours & How to Get an Increase (2026)

 3. By linking an established account.
 If you have more than one seller account, you may be able to raise limits on the newer one by linking it to your other, more established account.
 If your accounts are eligible to be linked, you’ll see that option when you select Request higher selling limits.

 When you request an increase, eBay may ask for more information, such as contact or business details, and in some cases it verifies these before deciding.
-Have your details consistent and up to date before you apply: mismatched addresses or a half-completed business registration are avoidable reasons for a slow or unsuccessful request.
+Have your details consistent and up to date before you apply so you can answer any account-specific request accurately.

 Category and brand limits